 They're often used by the U.S. government for both one-time and monthly recurring payments, such as tax refunds and social security payments.

 In addition, direct deposit is used by companies to pay workers, merchants, marketing agencies, and more as a matter of convenience.

-An employer can deposit paychecks directly into its employee's personal checking account without having to issue a paper check.
+An employer can deposit paychecks directly into its employee's personal checking account without issuing a paper check.
 It might also pay for a purchase of goods or services the same way.
 These payments are fast, simple, easy, and inexpensive, with very low transaction fees, moving between checking accounts without the need for paper.

 Why use BILL for ACH payments?

 ACH payments can save your business both time and money, and they're more secure than paper checks.
-But choosing BILL as your intelligent bill pay solution comes with a considerable number of advantages and benefits that go far beyond ACH service.
+But choosing BILL as your intelligent bill pay solution has many advantages.

-Look up billing statements and payment status.
-Request approvals.
-Set up operating rules for automated payments to streamline your AP systems while maintaining corporate compliance guidelines.
-Everything is automatically synced with your accounting software for an easy close at the end of each cycle.
+- Set up operating rules for automated payments to streamline your AP systems while maintaining corporate compliance guidelines.

 Set up ACH payments in BILL today with our risk-free trial.